Skip to main content

 Frequently asked questions.

-Does the integration work with both Process.sequential and Process.hierarchical?
+Does it work with both Process.sequential and Process.hierarchical?

 Yes.
-The wrapper sits on the Tool boundary, which is the same surface in both process types.
-In hierarchical, the manager agent and each delegate keep their own wallets and pay independently.
+The payment lives in the tool, which is the same surface in both.
+In hierarchical, the manager and each delegate point at their own proxy, so they pay from their own wallets.
 In sequential, the agent currently executing pays for its own tool calls.
-Both shapes get per-agent attribution for free.
+Both shapes get per-agent attribution without extra work.

 What about CrewAI Flows?

-Flows are CrewAI's graph-style orchestration layer above Crews.
-The integration works inside the Crews that the Flow invokes - each Crew's agents have their own wallets, and the Flow itself does not need a wallet unless it makes direct paid calls outside a Crew.
-Most teams use Flows for routing and put paid behavior inside the Crews.
+Flows are the graph-style layer above Crews.
+Payment works inside the Crews a Flow invokes: each Crew's agents have their own wallets via their proxies, and the Flow itself needs no wallet unless it makes paid calls directly.
+Most teams route with Flows and keep paid behavior inside the Crews.

-Can a CrewAI manager agent pay a delegate agent in the same crew?
+Can a manager agent pay a delegate agent in the same crew?

 What if I want one shared wallet for the whole crew?